Dust Bowl Ballads: 1940 Victor Records

-Release history
+Subsequent reissues

 1950 Folkways Records Reissue

 Victor eventually let the original sets go out of print.
 Guthrie wrote to the label asking for a reissue in LP format and got a negative response.
 Guthrie then authorized Folkways Records to copy the discs and, in October 1950, Folkways put out its own 10" LP version.
 This was called Talking Dust Bowl and contained just eight tracks with the two sides subtitled into two groups of songs:

 1964 Folkways Records Reissue

 RCA protested, but, in the face of Guthrie's go-ahead, backed off, giving Folkways tacit permission to do a second reissue as a 12" LP.
 Released in 1964, this re-created the original titles and full contents of the 1940 releases of 78s in their original running order, but combined the two parts of "Tom Joad" into one track:

 1964 RCA Victor Records Reissue

-However, in spite of this, RCA also re-released the album in 1964 in its RCA Victor Vintage Series, on a 12" LP with issue number LPV-502.
+RCA also re-released the album in 1964 in its RCA Victor Vintage Series, on a 12" LP with issue number LPV-502.
 Their re-release reshuffled the original order of tracks and took the opportunity to include the two extra songs recorded on the 1940 sessions and previously unreleased, being "Pretty Boy Floyd" and "Dust Bowl Blues":